sercasti/datalaketools/README.md

   1. Click on Buckets in the navigation bar on the left and click Create Bucket in the top right corner.
   1. Choose a name for your bucket, e.g. miniobucket, keep the default configurations and click on Save
   1. Select your bucket and click on Browse.
-  1. Create a new directory called "test" and within it click the Upload file-symbol to upload minio_testfile.txt
+  1. Create a new directory using the "Create new path" button, call it "test" and within it click the Upload file-symbol to upload minio_testfile.txt that you can find in the root of the cloned directory "datalaketools".

 ### Part 6: Apache Airflow to the postgres database